hydralang/humboldt-doc/source/glossary.rst

 .. glossary::

+   algorithm
+   algorithms
+      A set of instructions for performing a computation or other work related to the function of a :term:`node`.

    anycast
        A transport protocol characterized by messages traveling from one source to one of a set of destinations, typically the